Educational inequality in the United States: Race

-Race is often a big contributor to inequalities in education, and it can explain the widening achievement and discipline gaps between white students and students of color.
+Race is often a big contributor to educational inequalities, and it can explain the widening achievement and discipline gaps between white students and students of color.
 Implicit bias and stereotyping perpetuate systemic injustices and lead to unequal opportunities.

-Race influences teachers' expectations and in turn, influences achievement results.
+Race influences teachers' expectations and, in turn, influences achievement results.
 A 2016 study showed that non-Black teachers had much lower expectations of Black students than Black teachers who evaluated the same student.
 White teachers were 12% less likely to think the student would graduate from high school and 30% less likely to think they would graduate from college.
-Previous studies have proved the importance of teachers' expectations: students whose teachers believe they are capable of high achievement tend to do better (Pygmalion effect).
-In another study, it was found that white teachers were more likely to give constructive feedback on essays if they believed the student who wrote it was white.
+Previous studies have demonstrated the importance of teachers' expectations: students whose teachers believe they are capable of high achievement tend to do better (Pygmalion effect).
+Another study found that white teachers were more likely to give constructive feedback on essays if they believed the student who wrote it was white.
 Essays perceived to be written by Black or Latino students were given more praise and less guidance on how to improve their writing.
-One reason for this lack of quality feedback could be that teachers don't want to appear racist so they grade Black students more easily; this is actually detrimental and can lead to lower achievement over time.
+One reason for this lack of quality feedback could be that teachers do not want to appear racist so they grade Black students more easily; however, this is detrimental and can lead to lower achievement over time.

-One research study done to look at how implicit bias affects students of color found that white teachers who gave lessons to Black students had greater anxiety and delivered less clear lectures.
-They played recordings of these lectures to non-Blacks students who performed just as badly, proving that it wasn't a result of the students' ability but rather implicit bias in the teachers.
+One study examined how implicit bias affects students of color, finding that white teachers who gave lessons to Black students had greater anxiety and delivered less clear lectures.
+They played recordings of these lectures to non-Blacks students who then performed just as badly, showing that achievement was not a result of the students' ability but rather the teachers' implicit bias.

-Non-Asian minority students often don't have equal access to high-quality teachers which can be an indication for how well a student will perform.
-However, there has been conflicting research on how large the effect truly is; some claim having a high-quality teacher is the biggest predictor of academic success while another study says that inequalities are largely caused by other factors.
+Non-Asian minority students often do not have equal access to high-quality teachers, which can be an indication for how well a student will perform.
+However, there has been conflicting research on how large the effect truly is.
+Some claim having a high-quality teacher is the biggest predictor of academic success, while another study states that inequalities are largely caused by other factors.